 Related Academy resource

-Beth Laws, Director, Director, Advocacy & Policy Operations
+Beth Laws, MBA, Director, Advocacy & Policy Operations

 Federal legislative, political & grassroots advocacy staff: